Let’s talk about pet poop! Yay!

-Feces that is too loose or watery is diarrhea and signifies a gastrointestinal issue.
+Feces that are too loose or watery are diarrhea and signify a gastrointestinal issue.
 Diarrhea can have many causes ranging from parasites, dietary indiscretion, toxins, infectious disease, internal organ disease or inflammation, and stress.

 A stool that is hard, almost rock-like, can be a symptom of constipation or dehydration.
 This can occur due to lack of exercise or dietary fiber, gastrointestinal foreign body, anal gland problems, megacolon, or serious systemic disease or organ failure.

 The amount of feces being produced should be in proportion to the amount of food that they are eating.
 Also, the more fiber in the diet, the more feces will be produced.